-Training of volunteers will occur in April and May.
+Training of volunteers occurred in mid-May.
+A second training date will be announced soon.
+If you are still interested in joining the monitoring team, please let us know.
 If you do not have a partner for this effort, we will team you up with someone else.
 If you are not up to this effort, perhaps you know someone who would be willing to help.

 Raindrops Fill Barrels, and Barrels Fill a Map